 - Pay the Certified Copy Fees (varies)

 - Send copies of the Order of Expungement to the required agencies.

-- Contact me and we will determine if you are eligible.
-Note: there is no fee if we determine you are not eligible.
+- Contact us and we can help you determine if you are eligible.

-- You file the Application for Eligibility and a Third Party Release (which I’ll send you)
+- You file the Application for Eligibility and a Third Party Release (which we’ll send you)

 - Get fingerprinted by a local law enforcement agency

 - Pay the $65 application fee to BCI

 *If a hearing is required, I can request that your attendance be excused (unless you really want to go).